stianeikeland/bloggr-clj/posts/2014-04-07-new-blog-engine.md

 simply because I had a design I wanted to use that was already in HTML and also wanted to massage data using clojure data structures instead of a custom DSL.
-I have to say, Enlive isn't the easiest to get your head around (at least it wasn't for me), but David Nolan has a decent [tutorial](https://github.com/swannodette/enlive-tutorial/) over on github.
+I have to say, Enlive isn't the easiest to get your head around (at least it wasn't for me), but David Nolen has a decent [tutorial](https://github.com/swannodette/enlive-tutorial/) over on github.